 REGION 5 – OTAGO, SOUTHLAND & CENTRAL OTAGO LAKES

-Gail started her real estate career in Christchurch after a successful career in marketing and sales in Auckland and Dunedin.
-During her time successfully selling real estate in Christchurch she was involved in residential and lifestyle sales across the South Island.
+Gail started her real estate career in Christchurch after a successful career in management and marketing in Auckland and Dunedin.
+During her time selling real estate in Christchurch she was involved in both residential and lifestyle sales in the South Island.

-For a number of years Gail has represented the Queenstown Lakes District as the District Forum Leader for the Real Estate Institute and with 15 years in the industry is now looking forward to representing the Otago area as the Regional Board Member.
+For a number of years Gail has represented the Queenstown Lakes District as the District Forum Leader for the Real Estate Institute and with 16 years in the industry is now enjoying representing Otago, Southland and the Queenstown Lakes area as the Regional Board Member.